Grantley Adams International Airport: Terminals

 Grantley Adams International Airport has two terminal buildings designed to appear as one single continuous structure.

 The first structure and oldest is the current departures terminal.
 This terminal stretches from gates 11–13.
 Before the 2000–2006 expansion project, the original single terminal building housed both the arrivals and departures facilities.
 The former layout was divided in two with a few duty-free shops and an open-air area in the middle with trees and other greenery which was open to both halves of the terminal.
 The new translucent membrane that towers over the airport shows where the old terminal was split in two.
 Additionally the membrane tent covers the gap between the old and new terminal and gives the appearance of being a single long building.

 The new terminal spans gates 1–10.
-The terminal currently has 22 ground-level gates.
+The terminal currently has 23 ground-level gates.

 Runway and taxiways

 The airport is at an elevation of 52 m above mean sea level.
 It has a single two-mile asphalt paved runway: 09/27 measuring 11017 × 148 ft.
-The airport has a single east-westerly runway, connected by five taxiway intersections with the aircraft parking area which is adjacent to the main terminals.
+The airport has a single east-westerly runway, connected by six taxiway intersections with the aircraft parking area which is adjacent to the main terminals.
 As a result of the tradewinds that blow from the Atlantic Ocean across Barbados from the east, planes usually land and take-off in an easterly direction.
 This results in a typical flight path for arriving aircraft along the west coast of Barbados, while departing flights usually fly along the east coast.
-On relatively rare but not uncommon occurrences, some weather disturbances, such as passing hurricanes or tropical systems, may cause planes to take off or land in a westerly direction such as on 29 August 2010.
+During some weather disturbances, such as passing hurricanes or tropical systems, planes may take off or land in a westerly direction such as on 29 August 2010.

 Navigation

 TBPB is equipped with VOR/DME and an ILS system.
-The airport operates for 24-hours a day.
+The airport operates 24 hours a day, seven days a week.